 The process standards, or mathematical practices, are often not well understood and many teachers have a hard time incorporating them into their instruction.
 Enter Christine Moynihan’s book, Common Core Sense: Tapping the Power of the Mathematical Practices.

 Moynihan shot to the top of my favorite author’s list with her first book, Math Sense: The Look, Sound, and Feel of Effective Instruction.
 What an incredibly usable book!
-You can check out my complete online book study of Math Sense here.
 I was thrilled to finally meet Christine at CAMT, and I learned that she is as dynamic a speaker as she is an author.